xueying-F/ENV872-Project_XY_Feng/README.md

 This repository was prepared for the final project of Env 872L course, Environmental Data Analytics at Duke Univeristy, Spring 2020.

-* I will use covid-19 data to do analysis on China and other global countries, especailly Italy and the United States.
+* I will use covid-19 data to do analysis on global level, especailly China and the United States.
-* I will also  do time series anlysis and mapping covid-19 data on country and city levels.
+* I will do the trend anlysis and mapping covid-19 data.
+* I will do the anlysis on high-risk susceptible population and race based on the U.S. data.

 ## Investigators